Dr. Bryan HanceSchool of Professional Studies

-Bryan Hance is a licensed California attorney and Assistant Professor, Director of the Paralegal Studies program, and Lead Faculty for the Pre-Law Studies program at National University.
+Bryan Hance is a licensed California attorney and Associate Professor, Director of the Paralegal Studies program, and Lead Faculty for the Pre-Law Studies program at National University.
 Previously, he was an Adjunct Assistant Professor of Law at Glendale University College of Law; a partner in the law firm of Lewis Brisbois Bisgaard & Smith where he handled both litigation and transactional matters; Associate General Counsel at Pepperdine University; and the Executive Director of the Center for Conflict Resolution where he handled mediations, arbitrations, and training.